NetWare: NetWare 286 2.x

-NetWare 3.x
+NetWare 386 and 3.x

-NetWare's 3.x range was a major step forward.
-It began with version 3.0 in 1990, followed quickly by version 3.10 and 3.11 in 1991.
+NetWare's 386 / 3.x range was a major step forward.
+The first version released in 1989 was called NetWare 386 V1.0, then came V1.1.
+Those first iterations contained simplified versions of some of the core product features that were fleshed out when the product line was updated and renamed to NetWare V3.0 in 1990 - notable examples were the file system and loadable modules (see later).
+Versions 3.10 and 3.11 followed in 1991.

+Due to the change in naming convention, the product range was sometimes later referred to as NetWare 386 V3.x.
+For simplification, the term 3.x is used from this point onward to refer to both versions unless there is a need for differentiation.

 A key feature was support for 32-bit protected mode, eliminating the 16 MiB memory limit of NetWare 286 and therefore allowing larger hard drives to be supported (since NetWare 3.x cached the entire file allocation table and directory entry table into memory for improved performance).

-NetWare version 3.x was also much simpler to install, with disk and network support provided by software modules called a NetWare Loadable Module (NLM) loaded either at start-up or when it was needed.
+PC described installing NetWare 286 as an "impossible task ... elevated to an art form".
+Version 3.x is also much simpler to install, with disk and network support provided by software modules called a NetWare Loadable Module (NLM) loaded either at start-up or when it was needed.
 NLMs could also add functionality such as anti-virus software, backup software, database and web servers.
 Support for long filenames was also provided by an NLM.

 A new file system was introduced by NetWare 3.x – "NetWare File System 386", or NWFS 386, which significantly extended volume capacity (1 TB, 4 GB files), and could handle up to 16 volume segments spanning multiple physical disk drives.
 Volume segments could be added while the server was in use and the volume was mounted, allowing a server to be expanded without interruption.